Market

 with governance, we identify matter that were of such

-significance in the audit of the Standalone financial
+significance in the audit of the Standalone Financial

-statements for the financial year ended March 31,
+Statements for the financial year ended March 31,

-2025, that they would be considered key audit matters.
+2026, that they would be considered key audit matters.

-Accordingly, such matters have been described in our
+Accordingly, such matters have been described in

-auditor's report.
-Furthermore, there were no circumstances
+our auditor's report.
+Furthermore, there were no

-where disclosure was precluded by law or regulation, or
+circumstances where disclosure was precluded by law

-where adverse consequences were expected to outweigh
+or regulation, or where adverse consequences were

-the public interest benefits of such communication.
+expected to outweigh the public interest benefits of such

 Report on Other Legal and Regulatory Requirements

-1) As required by the Companies (Auditor's Report)
+1) Pursuant to the Companies (Auditor's Report)

 Order, 2020 (“the Order”), issued by the Central